-For long time MLS® users you might know this but here it is.
+For long-time MLS® users, you might know this but here it is.

 Sometimes the listing will appear twice on the MLS®.
-Why this happens is if the co listing agent is on the Vancouver board and the local agent is on the Victoria board it will appear twice.
-Lots of times the listing agents will not tell you it is a foreclosure unless you ask “is this a court ordered sale”?
+Why this happens is if the co-listing agent is on the Vancouver board and the local agent is on the Victoria board it will appear twice.
+Lots of times the listing agents will not tell you it is a foreclosure unless you ask “Is this a court-ordered sale”?

 With these listings, it is mandatory to find out total days on the market.
 If it has been listed once before and the days are rolling by time might be running out for the listing agents.
 They will have sunk in a lot of money into marketing it and will want to get it into court.
 This might be the time for the lower offer.